marviq/madlib-locale/README.md

   * Money

-    It takes two arguments:
+    This helper takes two arguments:

-      * a key into the [`formatting.money`](#definition-money) section of your locale definition file designating the specific currency to use or simply
+      * A key into the [`formatting.money`](#definition-money) section of your locale definition file, designating the specific currency to use, or simply
-        `default` if the current locale defintion's default is desired;
+        `default` if the current locale defintion's default currenct is desired;
-      * a number value to be formatted as an amount;
+      * A number value to be formatted as an amount, currency symbol included;

     ```hbs
     {{M 'euro' some.value.to.be.formatted.as.a.amount.of.money }}